Innoactive/Creator/.Documentation/articles/developer/07-run-a-course.md

 using Innoactive.Hub.Training.Configuration;
 using UnityEngine;

-// Unity components's classes should have the same names as their files. public class TrainingCourseLoader : MonoBehaviour
+// Unity components' classes should have the same names as their files. public class TrainingCourseLoader : MonoBehaviour
 {
     private void Start()